 A low credit score signals a higher risk to lenders.
 To compensate for that risk, any loan offers they make will typically come with a higher interest rate (e.g. a 5% annual interest rate instead of 3% with a good score).

 These single-digit differences may sound small, but they add up when you consider that a mortgage lasts for 15-30 years.
+You can wind up with a higher monthly mortgage payment.
 This article has examples of how your credit score can affect your mortgage rate, and how much extra you might pay over time.

-Fortunately, even if you start out with a high interest rate on your mortgage, it doesn’t necessarily mean you’re locked into that rate for life.
+If you need to know how to buy a home with bad credit but not pay a high amount forever, there's good news.
+Fortunately, even if you start out with a high-interest rate on your mortgage, it doesn’t necessarily mean you’re locked into that rate for life.
 You can explore refinancing your mortgage for a lower rate down the road when your credit is better.

 3. Pay off your other debt